Get,

 Although certain medications can help you manage these symptoms, they cannot cure asthma completely.
 So is there a cure for asthma?
 Recent studies reveal that certain breathing exercises may boost immunity and strengthen the respiratory muscles – thus helping you gain control over asthma and improving your quality of life.
 Furthermore, breathing exercises for asthma encourage shallow breathing at a controlled rate, which may actually alleviate symptoms of the condition and minimize the need for preventive medications.

 Which breathing exercises are recommended for asthma?
-If you are someone who has been struggling to cope with asthma attacks, then you should definitely try practising the following breathing exercises for asthma, as recommended by researchers and doctors.
+If you are someone who has been struggling to cope with asthma attacks, then you should definitely try practicing the following breathing exercises for asthma, as recommended by researchers and doctors.

 Breathing exercises can be beneficial for your lungs.
 The airways of patients with asthma can become narrow and inflamed making it difficult to breathe, so medications such as inhalers are prescribed to help open up the airways and improve breathing.